Unidata/thredds/docs/src/public/userguide/pages/tds_tutorial/getting_started/TomcatDirectoryStructureQT.md

 * Contains web applications directories and WAR files.
 * This is where we will be putting the TDS web application.
-* You will also be using the `manager` application that comes with Tomcat during this tutorial.
+* You will also be using the `manager` application that comes with the Tomcat Servlet Container during this tutorial.

 #### `logs/`